 Reference letters – Writing reference letters for jobs and awards are an important part of the job of faculty.
 Please request the letter at least two weeks before the deadline and provide the position description, your application including cover letter, and your CV.
 This will allow us to tailor letters accordingly.
 Tell us if there are certain details you’d like us to highlight, or if there are specific questions the reference letter should address.
 If you don’t have confirmation that the letter has been submitted, send an email reminder 2-3 days before the deadline.

 Vacation and leave – Information about leave for postdocs can be found here (see LINK below).
 UW does not grant vacation time or sick leave for graduate student research assistants or postdocs, but you should take a reasonable amount of vacation or sick leave as needed.
 There is no overtime or comp time.
-You absolutely should take vacations but it is important to touch base with your advisor before deciding on an extended vacation.
+You absolutely should take vacations but it is important to inform your advisor before deciding on an extended vacation.

 Samples – All samples that you collect as part of your research must be labeled with your name and that of your advisor.
 Include a dispose by date.
 This is vitally important when the time comes for you to leave and get things in order.
 After you finish you will need to dispose of samples and clean up any messes.